pranav-ganesh/tp/docs/DeveloperGuide.md

       Use case resumes at step 1

+**Use Case 10: Edit a contact**

+System : CallMeMaybe (CMM) <br>
+Use Case : UC10 - Edit a contact <br>
+Actor : User <br>
+Guarantees: Specified contact in the address book will be edited

+**MSS**

+1. User requests to list persons (UC2)
+2. User requests to edit a specific person in the list
+3. Contact gets edited in the address book and edited person card is displayed

+   Use case ends.

+**Extensions**

+* 1a.
+List is empty

+  Use case ends

+* 2a.
+The given index is invalid

+  * 2a1.
+Address book shows an error message

+    Use case resumes at step 2

+* 2b.
+There are duplicate interests list index values

+  * 2b1.
+Address book shows an error saying there are duplicate interests list index values

+    Use case resumes at step 2.

+* 2c.
+There are duplicate interest arguments

+  * 2c1.
+Address book shows an error saying there are duplicate interest arguments

+    Use case resumes at step 2

+* 2d.
+There is a duplicate of the edited person already present in the address book

+  * 2d1.
+Address book shows an error saying the person already exists in the address book

+    Use case resumes at step 2

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.